jackokring/mint-python-adapta/README.md

   `./pydo.sh ./test` for example, and see `cat ./test.desktop`.

 Change the paths from `xapp_adapta` as the name must be unique on `PyPI` if you intend to upload a derivative work there.
+This is important.

 Thanks